|Homepage:||Click to visit|

 Entry Visa: All students are required to obtain a student visa in order to study in Korea.
 For more information, visit the Korean Embassy Website.

-Summer Semester Program - New for Summer 2013!
+Summer Semester Program

 Students now have the option of attending Hanyang University during their summer term.
 You must be scheduled for summer class in order to participate in this summer program.